Michelle Gildernew: Support for Seán Quinn

 In a July 2012 interview for The Impartial Reporter, Gildernew defended embattled businessman Seán Quinn, saying that "[h]e has been treated disgracefully by the Irish Government.
 Had they not tried to strip him of all his assets, including his home, deny him the ability to function in business, and routinely try to humiliate him I believe he would have paid back every penny he owed to the Irish taxpayer".
-Quinn, the former head of the privately owned Quinn Group (now Aventas), was declared bankrupt in January 2012.
-(With loans worth around €1.2 billion from the Anglo-Irish Bank, the QUINN group was exposed by its collapse and, on 30 March 2010, the High Court appointed joint provisional administrators to Quinn Insurance.)
+Quinn, the former head of the privately owned Quinn Group (now Mannok), was declared bankrupt in January 2012.
+(With loans worth around €1.2 billion from the Anglo-Irish Bank, the Quinn group was exposed by its collapse and, on 30 March 2010, the High Court appointed joint provisional administrators to Quinn Insurance.)

-Sinn Féin distanced themselves from Gildernew's comments with Mary Lou McDonald stating that the Quinns had engaged in illegal business practices.
+Sinn Féin distanced themselves from Gildernew's comments with Mary Lou McDonald stating that Seán Quinn had engaged in illegal business practices.

+2024 European Parliament election and retirement from Westminster

+In January 2024, Gildernew was announced as one two Sinn Féin candidates for the Midlands–North-West constituency at the 2024 European Parliament election in Ireland.

+In May 2024, she announced she would stand down as an MP at the 2024 general election, in order to focus on her campaign for the European elections.
+In the election, Gildernew received 45,807 (6.7%) first preferences votes but was not elected.

+Gildernew was one of five Sinn Féin paid employees to lose their jobs in May 2025 following a "radical" party restructuring.

 Personal life

-Gildernew is married to Jimmy Taggart and is the mother of two boys, Emmet and Eunan, and one girl, Aoise.
+Gildernew is married to Jimmy Taggart; they have two sons, and one daughter.